If you prefer takeout to cooking your own meals, there are credit cards that can help ensure you earn plenty of points or cash back.

 |Chase Sapphire Reserve®||$550|

 |American Express® Gold Card||$250|

 |Blue Cash Preferred® Card from American Express||$95|

 |Bank of America® Customized Cash Rewards credit card||$0|

 How to choose a food delivery card

-When finding the best credit card for food delivery or meal kit subscriptions, it all comes down to which brands you’re most loyal to and make purchases with the most.
+When you’re looking for the best credit card for food delivery or meal kit subscriptions, it all comes down to which brands you’re most loyal to and make purchases with the most.
 From there, you can decide on which card suits you best:

 - Merchant category codes: Delivery services and meal kit subscriptions are tricky because sometimes it’s difficult to determine which category they fall under, which is classified by the business’ merchant category code.
 DoorDash, Grubhub, Postmates and Uber Eats usually qualify under restaurants or dining.
 However, meal kit subscriptions are a mixed bag.
 They could be considered grocery stores (like the Home Chef kits at Kroger stores) or online shopping.
 It really depends on how the credit card issuer classifies them.

 - Rewards or perks: Some cards offer hefty rewards on delivery services.
-Others offer special perks or credits that basically pay you to spend with a specific delivery service, like the up to $200 in Uber credits the Amex Platinum offers.
+Others offer special perks or credits that basically pay you to spend with a specific delivery service, like the up-to-$200 Uber credit the Amex Platinum offers.
 Determine whether you value credits or rewards more when picking out a card.

 Ordering food can be expensive, but using the right rewards card can help you alleviate some of that cost by racking up points or cash back.
-With some cards, you might even get a few extras that cover your next couple of meals or a free membership to add on extra perks to your purchases.
+With some cards, you might even get a few extras that cover your next couple of meals or a free membership that adds more perks to your purchases.